1havran/es2esm/INSTALL.md

 	python upstream_eventreplay.py
 ![](https://github.com/1havran/es2esm/blob/master/screenshots/upstream_eventreplay.png)

-	# receiver will display the events on the stdout
+receiver will display the events on the stdout
 ![](https://github.com/1havran/es2esm/blob/master/screenshots/apacreceiverok.png)

-	# sometimes events must be replayed multiple times as the receiver marks events as missed events with 25% probability.
+Sometimes events must be replayed multiple times as the receiver marks events as missed events with 25% probability.
 Event can be replayed multiple times.
 If they are already received, they are not replayed again.
 ![](https://github.com/1havran/es2esm/blob/master/screenshots/eventreplay2.png)

 # to schedule event replay